 The RV Plus is the latest addition to the RV range, with all the features of the original RV tent including the 30-second frame, 8 oz Ripstop polycotton canvas, a modular design, and a large awning for relaxing under but with some extra bells and whistles to add to your camping experiences.

 The RV Plus has a SkyMesh Skylight built into the roof so you can fall asleep to the twinkle of the stars, plus get some excellent airflow throughout your sheltered space.
 The Plus tents come with a fly to reduce condensation and also the poles you need to create a peaked awning to ensure water runs off in inclement weather conditions.
-Furthermore, the zips have been changed on the awning to create more weather protection when you add on accessories and the carry bag now even comes with a rain cover to keep it drier it in a drizzle!
+Furthermore, the zips have been changed on the awning to create more weather protection when you add on accessories.

 Ideal for: those looking for a reliable tent which has some extra features.